audioxide/data/data/posts/20190722-interviews-thomas-ashby.md

 title: "Thomas Ashby: &#8216;When you’re in a studio that’s your space to be the biggest you you can be.’"
 author: fred
+blurb: Thomas Ashby is a singer/songwriter from Herne Bay.
+We discuss living together during the time he recorded and released his third EP - 'Backlash'.
 ---
 ### [FREDerick O’Brien](<https://twitter.com/thewhalelines>)
 #### 22\.07.02019